Skip to main content

 Safe Networks

-Where contaminants are identified as being from natural or non-human sources (for example, birds, dogs, stock), we look at options for management and control.
+Where contamination is found to come from natural or non-human sources (for example, birds, dogs or cows) we contact staff in other Healthy Waters programmes to look at options for animal management and control.

-There is a high risk of poor water quality at our beaches, particularly:
+There is a high risk of poor water quality at our beaches and streams, particularly:

 • after heavy rain